BuildOnViction/gitbook/faq/products/tomoissuer.md

 **Step 6:** Once deployed, the issuer needs to agree that the fees for all transactions to the newly deployed token contract will be paid in terms of the issued token.
 Once the conditions are agreed, move to the next step by clicking “I understand”.

-**Step 7:** The token issuer needs to deposit a minimum amount of 10 TOMO.
+**Step 7:** The token issuer needs to deposit a minimum amount of 10 VIC.
 The deposit can’t be withdrawn.
-The TOMO held in the deposit pool will be deducted to pay the Masternodes for processing transactions.
+The VIC held in the deposit pool will be deducted to pay the Masternodes for processing transactions.

 **Step 8:** Now the new TRC21 token can be used.
 Edit the transaction fee in the token itself.
 Change this number at any time during the operation period of the token.

 ![](https://lh6.googleusercontent.com/DgX6LNwhUIybgabf3K9iLpd\_DPYkgLrHHWlJ3RML8qPQoZa\_Dvp5rvaJ8c8ZOwnEfkcyRJtlUqYB5-PuY3X0pjdJglnFZ0-j9eL2Lb1QXdJaMmm7jUh526k9oyF-\_RHZUD-hG9Rd)

-**Step 9:** In the token management dashboard, there are buttons to interact with the tokens, such as transfer and deposit more TOMO to pay for subsequent transaction fees.
+**Step 9:** In the token management dashboard, there are buttons to interact with the tokens, such as transfer and deposit more VIC to pay for subsequent transaction fees.
 Don’t forget to regularly check the balance of the TRC21 deposit because transactions will not be processed if the remaining deposit is not enough to pay the transaction fees.

 ![](https://lh3.googleusercontent.com/I2ffwVcBRRPCo43hFDXrc-9HXoXdzxQWJofCbR4R-VW342b0EChRjR3tcR3TP3tKu3s26v6MjP7NnGgJqVBvBBiEELNLj1W82UhSH6YZM6akbFLlGAoh6FAp5t77q4njg8DQyiqK)

-**DONATE TOMO FOR TRC21 TRANSACTION FEES**
+**DONATE VIC FOR TRC21 TRANSACTION FEES**

-If there are not enough TOMO funds to pay for subsequent transaction fees, any token holders can deposit more TOMO to the TomoIssuer contract to continue making transactions.‌
+If there are not enough VIC funds to pay for subsequent transaction fees, any token holders can deposit more VIC to the TomoIssuer contract to continue making transactions.‌

 Go to the **“Donate TRC-21 fee”** tab from TomoIssuer’s homepage.
-Enter the name of the token to donate TOMO to, then enter the donation amount.
-Considering that the transaction fee in TomoChain is near-zero, 1 TOMO can power thousands of transactions.
+Enter the name of the token to donate VIC to, then enter the donation amount.
+Considering that the transaction fee in Viction is near-zero, 1 VIC can power thousands of transactions.

 ![](https://lh5.googleusercontent.com/PL-tz1-aPJlSOOaNlMBgj3He75quhYhHTv9DXzNAvlwlvfZ8iXD-XmznFiq7K5hFhtzqGP8GMBXcrvobrE8-MfNqtygA48BI7OnjY9DYY5v5Up1V9k0cd3QkkQfxTNG36VYWbdy3)